How I prepared my INDEPENDENT TRC 3 submission in 4 million not so easy steps over 8.5 years of time.

 Document Acquisition Step 4:

-I finally put on my big girl pants and bought a fireproof / waterproof safe to put them in this year.
+I finally put on my big girl pants and bought a fireproof / waterproof safe to put them in last year.

 +